 An intro to...the River Rhone Cycle Route

-Where is the River Rhone Cycle Route?
-(More importantly, how far is it?)
+How long is the River Rhone Cycle Route?

 The 895km Rhone Cycle Route starts in the high Alps of central Switzerland, then heads west past Lake Geneva into France before turning south to reach the Mediterranean near Marseille.
 The first 321km in Switzerland pass through the cantons of Valais, Vaud and Geneva, while 574km in France mostly traverse the Rhône-Alpes region.
 Towards the end, the route follows the boundary between the Languedoc-Roussillon and Provence-Alpes-Côte-d’Azur regions.